mit-zardini-lab/mit-zardini-lab.github.io/_people/prof-gioele-zardini.markdown

 Email: <em>gzardini at mit dot edu</em>

-Gioele is an Assistant Professor at the Massachusetts Institute of Technology since fall 2024, where he is part of the Department of Civil and Environmental Engineering, a Principal Investigator in the Laboratory for Information and Decision Systems, and an Affiliated Faculty with the Institute for Data, Systems and Society.
+Gioele will be an Assistant Professor at the Massachusetts Institute of Technology from fall 2024, where he is part of the Department of Civil and Environmental Engineering, a Principal Investigator in the Laboratory for Information and Decision Systems, and an Affiliated Faculty with the Institute for Data, Systems and Society.

 He received his doctoral degree in 2024 from ETH Zurich, and holds both a BSc. and a MSc. in Mechanical Engineering and Robotics, Systems and control from ETH Zurich.

-Before joining MIT as a faculty, he was a Postdoctoral Scholar at Stanford University, and held various visiting positions at nuTonomy Singapore (then Aptiv, now Motional), Stanford, and MIT.
+Before joining MIT as a faculty, he is a Postdoctoral Scholar at Stanford University, and held various visiting positions at nuTonomy Singapore (then Aptiv, now Motional), Stanford, and MIT.

 Driven by societal challenges, the goal of his research is to develop efficient computational tools and algorithmic approaches to formulate and solve complex, interconnected system design and autonomous decision making problems.